-Shamanism is, in the Amazonian cultures, one of the most recognizable identity signs.
-Its practice involves the interaction of community practices with the personal experience of participants in expanded states of consciousness.
-The Secoya of the Upper Amazon make the ritual of shamanism an occasion to update the myths of origin and strengthen the bonds of belonging.
+Shamanism is, in Amazonian cultures, one of the most recognizable signs of identity.
+Its practice implies the inter-action of community practices with the personal experience of the participants in expanded states of consciousness.
+The Secoya of the Upper Amazon make the ritual of shamanism an opportunity to re-actualize the myths of origin and strengthen the bonds of belonging.
 We offer the transcription of a personal testimony and explain its particularities, relating the individual experience of a yajé drinker with the historicity of the community to which he belongs.

 |Original language||Spanish (Ecuador)|